 Silicon Valley is the heart of venture capitalist investment.
 In the last year, nearly 80% of all VC investment in the US was in the Bay Area.
 That’s because California is filled to the brim with innovators, entrepreneurs, and diversity.
 If you live in the Valley, you breathe and eat the startup mentality.

 An executive summary is the meat and potatoes of your entire pitch.
 It talks about your idea, your strategies, and your entire overall plan. an executive summary should have:

-- The problem.
-Open up with the problem you are trying to solve.
+• The problem.
+Open up to the problem you are trying to solve.
 Every business venture needs to address some sort of issue, or no one will want to purchase the services or product.
-Tell the investors the issue you have identified, and then lead into the solution.
+Tell the investors the issue you have identified, and then lead to the solution.